pvdbleek/docker-oracledb/PATCHES.md

 First of all, thank you Oracle for still using so much shell scripting.
 That makes it a lot easier to troubleshoot ;-)

-Second, I'm in no way and Oracle DB expert, so my hacks might come accross as brutal to a true expert ;-) I'm very open to suggestions to improve this.
+Second, I'm in no way an Oracle DB expert, so my hacks might come accross as brutal to a true expert ;-) I'm very open to suggestions to improve this.

 Here's a brief description of patches and why I chose to patch the scripts: